tmergulhao/tmergulhao.github.io/_posts/2017-12-02-constraint-animations-playground.md

 In the third chapter there are two sections that really caught my interest: *Prototyping in Xcode* and *Animate in Playground*.
 [1.
 If you intend on reading, I'd recommend you read the whole chapter in order for more context.]
 They were the foundation I needed to leap from Framer to Playgrounds for animation prototyping.
-There I saw a simple walkthrough of implementing interaction on the Live View.
+There I saw a simple walkthrough of implementing interactions on the Live View.

 This article explains what I did and what I am to do.
-This is not a tutorial so don’t expect easy and well explained, nonetheless the code is here for you to download, try, thinker and break.
+This is not a tutorial so don’t expect easy and well explained, nonetheless the code is here for you to download, try, tinker and break.

 ## Playground